 You may have seen recently our high-quality, fancy recaps (Cheers Lotech) of performances from the likes of Vince Staples, Sachi, Eno x Dirty and JessB.
 It’s hard not be taken back to each memorable performance.
 However sometimes our punters capture a whole different side to the performances.
 Below are a compilation of some of the best videos straight from the pit.
 Maybe it was filmed a flip phone, maybe an iPhone, maybe even a potato.
-Regardless of what it was filmed on, you get a true sense of being there with these fan-filmed videos.
+Regardless of what it was filmed on, you get a true sense of being there with some of these fan-filmed videos.

 Sometimes our electronic acts overshadow the legendary rock acts we’ve had over the years.
 English rockers, The Kooks graced our stage in 2008 with a wild performance.
 As seen here, frontman Luke Pritchard gave the crowd more than they expected when he took to the front row.
 Luckily mattsfr3 was there to capture the final moments of The Kooks set.